Minimum Wage in Australia

 These minimum wages depend on what job you are doing and how old you are.
 Depending on what kind of work you are doing, your minimum wage might also increase the longer you spend there.
 It might also increase as you get better at doing your job.

-The best way to achieve higher wages
+The best way to get a pay rise

 Enter your email to access our expert workplace information